 162-page workbook · PDF download

 The Impact Ladder argues that communication is the multiplier at every level.
-The Communication Superpower workbook builds the specific behaviours — presence, listening, clarity, conflict, influence — that allow contribution to scale.
+The Communication Superpower workbook builds the specific behaviours — presence, listening, clarity, conflict, influence — that allow contribution to travel further.

 £21.99